pavlm/oauth2-tier/readme.md

 ## Features

-* Several OAuth providers simultaneously can be used.
+* Several OAuth2 providers simultaneously can be used.
 * Doesn't require provider to support OIDC as in oauth2-proxy.
 User email field can be specified in provider configuration.
 * Uses Amphp v3 asynchronous framework, so quite performant.
 * Configuration via env file.